Now through Christmas

 SHEEP!
 In early March, we saw the arrival of a small flock of seventeen all-white Dorset sheep.
 Eight ewes, one ram, and eight adorable lambs now call Inglewood their new home.
 Two of the ewes were pregnant and we had three cute lambs in April!
-The ram has been hanging out with the ewes and we are hoping for more babies this Fall.
+The ram has been hanging out with the ewes and a bunch of ewes are pregnant.

 The sheep help us to mow the grass in the fields the old-fashioned way - a green alternative to gas-powered mowers.
 They also fertilize the grass and hay fields organically and- hooray! - do not eat lavender.